-- Decree of the Government No. 441 contains a number of measures optimizing the regulatory procedures for the medicines during the period of spread of COVID-19, including: - electronic documents review and submission without hard copies with electronic signature; - establishment of the Working Group in the Russian Ministry of Health which will determine the volume of expertise of the medicines intended for use in emergency situation - reduction of the volume of examinations when introducing changes into the registration dossier related to replacement, addition, exclusion of the manufacturing site of the manufacturer of the active pharmaceutical substance and finished dosage form, as well as change in the primary packaging - exclusion of the examination of the medicine's quality and the examination of the expected benefit to the possible risk of the medicine's use in relation to medicines registered in the Member States of the European Union, the United States of America, Canada or another state according to the list established by the Ministry of Health.
-The State registration of such medicines shall be carried out by the Ministry of Health within 5 working days - the State registration of medicines intended for use in emergency situation shall be carried out in the period of no more than 20 working days - the Russian Ministry of Health issues to the applicant a registration certificate which shall be valid until 1 January 2021.
+- Has the government relaxed regulatory rules? - The Government of the Russian Federation has approved the procedure for the registration of certain medical devices that are intended for use in military operations, emergencies, and the prevention and treatment of dangerous diseases.
+The list includes 363 items, including: ventilators, extracorporeal membrane oxygenators, surgical suits, insulating suits and disposable masks, thermometers, pulse oximeters, protective screens for face and eyes, humidifiers, filters. etc. For initial registration, the applicant must provide the Roszdravnadzor with a copy of a document confirming the applicant's credentials, technical and operational documentation, photographs of a medical device, information about quality and safety, if any.
+Roszdravnadzor shall investigate the documents within two days and, in the absence of remarks, shall issue a temporary registration certificate to be valid until 1 January 2021.
+Moreover, it is allowed to put into circulation, import, transport, carry out storage, use and destruct disposable medical devices, such as gloves, medical masks, gowns, respirators, shoe covers, without their registration in Russia, if there is a registration certificate in the country of their manufacture. - Decree of the Government No 441 contains a number of measures optimizing the regulatory procedures for the medicines during the period of spread of COVID-19, including: - electronic documents review and submission without hard copies with electronic signature; - establishment of the Working Group in the Russian Ministry of Health which will determine the volume of expertise of the medicines intended for use in emergency situation; - reduction of the volume of examinations when introducing changes into the registration dossier related to replacement, addition, exclusion of the manufacturing site of the manufacturer of the active pharmaceutical substance and finished dosage form, as well as change in the primary packaging; - exclusion of the examination of the medicine's quality and the examination of the expected benefit to the possible risk of the medicine's use in relation to medicines registered in the Member States of the European Union, the United States of America, Canada or another state according to the list established by the Ministry of Health.
+The State registration of such medicines shall be carried out by the Ministry of Health within 5 working days; - the State registration of medicines intended for use in emergency situation shall be carried out in the period of no more than 20 working days; - the Russian Ministry of Health issues to the applicant a registration certificate which shall be valid until 1 January 2021.

-In order to ensure the safety of participants of clinical trials in the Russian Federation and compliance with good clinical practice the Ministry of Health of Russia issued the following recommendations to clinical trial organizers:
+In order to ensure the safety of participants of clinical trials in the Russian Federation and compliance with the good clinical practice (GCP) the Ministry of Health of Russia issued the following recommendations to clinical trial organizers:

-- Use alternative methods for monitoring patients of a clinical trial (for example, telephone contact, virtual visit or an alternative location for assessment, including local laboratories or centers). - Expand the possibilities of interaction with patients at home, provided that the research organizer is able to ensure the proper level of quality for this process (for example, organize the delivery of medicines to the research participant at home by employees of medical centers or organize the collection of biological samples at the place of residence). - Take measures to minimize the impact on the integrity of the clinical trial to prevent deviations from protocol. - Take measures aimed at providing the maximum possible protection for the personnel involved in the clinical trial.
+- use alternative methods for monitoring patients of a clinical trial (for example, telephone contact, virtual visit, alternative location for assessment, including local laboratories or centers); - expand the possibilities of interaction with patients at home, provided that the research organizer is able to ensure the proper level of quality of this process (for example, organize the delivery of medicines to the research participant at home by employees of medical centers, organize the collection of biological samples at the place of residence); - take measures to minimize the impact on the integrity of the clinical trial, to prevent deviations from the protocol; - take measures aimed at providing the maximum possible protection for the personnel involved in the clinical trial.